tomas-mm/demo_python_server/README.md

-                            or forked (integration tests run in 45% of the time used by multiprocess in a dual core i5 laptop) --logfile LOGFILE     Log file path [default: /tmp/basic_test_server.log]
+                            or forked (integration tests run in 45% of the time used by multiprocess in a dual core i5 laptop) --logfile LOGFILE     Log file path [default: /tmp/basic_test_server.log] --store_tokens        Store the user tokens in memory (only one token is valid per user at any time) if the tokens are not stored, they are only invalidated by expiration time

 ## Run unit tests and integration tests